Advanced Aircraft Analysis

 Software License PricingSoftware purchase includes CD-ROM, WIBU Key and 12 Months Software Maintenance.
 Floating and Node Locked Licenses.
 Educational and multiple license discounts.
 Software training available.
 Request Pricing

-AAA Student License: Applicant must be currently enrolled as an aeronautical engineering student and have a valid student ID.
+Student License: Applicant must be currently enrolled as an aeronautical engineering student and have a valid student ID.
 Software can only be used for class work and university sponsored design projects.
 Software cannot be installed in a University lab or transferred to another student.

 DARcorporation is the sole developer of Advanced Aircraft Analysis (AAA).
 Software is only available from DARcorporaton and our Authorized International Distributors.